-Name of child

-Date of birth

-Form

-Medical condition or illness

 Medicine

-Name/type of medicine

-(as described on the container)

-Expiry date of medication

-Dosage and method

-Time medication is due

-Date of final administration, required at school

-Special precautions/other instructions

-Are there any side effects that the school/setting needs to know about?

-NB: Medicines must be in the original container a s dispensed by the pharmacy
+NB: Medicines must be in the original container as dispensed by the pharmacy

-Contact Details

-Name

-Daytime telephone no.

-Relationship to child

-I understand that I must deliver the medicine personally to: School Nurse

-School Office School Bus Staff

-NB: It is the responsibility of the parent to collect t he medication from the School nurse at the end of each school day.
+NB: It is the responsibility of the parent to collect the medication from the School nurse at the end of each school day.

-edge, accurate at the time of writing and I give consent to school sta the school, in writing, if there is any change in dosage or frequency o
+The above information is, to the best of my knowledge, accurate at the time of writing and I give consent to school staff administering medicine in accordance with the schools policy.
+I will inform the school, in writing, if there is any change in dosage or frequency of the medication or if the medicine is stopped.

-Signature(s) Da ıte
+Signature(s) D

+Date